How to Explore Goa, India like a Local: Locals introduce their city.

-Goan cafreal is a common curry here that people come to have, but what the locals eat everyday is “fish curry rice” which is exactly what it sounds like!
+Goan cafreal is a common curry here that people come to have, but what the locals eat every day is “fish curry rice,” which is exactly what it sounds like!

 My favorite bar in Goa:

-There aren’t so much bars as there are random beach trance parties.
+There aren’t so many bars as there are random beach trance parties.
 We like to drink at Thalassa after a long boozy dinner which turns to a nice party in Vagator on a cliff overlooking the ocean.

 What about the Nightlife in Goa?

 The nightlife in Goa is all about psy and trance music.
-The fees to enter places can be high because apparently the DJ’s are well known.
-It’s unlike nightlife anywhere in the world and people come to Goa mainly to party.
+The fees to enter places can be high because apparently, the DJs are well known.
+It’s unlike nightlife anywhere in the world, and people come to Goa mainly to party.

 Things to do for free in Goa:

-You can go to Dudsagar Falls although you’ll have to rent a scooter ($4 per day to get there) and you can go to the beach!
+You can go to Dudsagar Falls, although you’ll have to rent a scooter ($4 per day to get there), and you can go to the beach!
 Take time to tour Old Goa’s churches and Panjims European streets.

 Keep away of: